mrfdev/1MB/Resources/Documentation/Discord/mcmmo-crossbows.md

 **(This is a WIP skill and more information will be added soon)**

 # Trickshot
-Trickshot is an passive ability, you shoot your bolts at a shallow angle with a crossbow to attempt a trickshot.
-This will Cause the arrow to ricochet off of block and potentially hit a target.
-The number of potential bounces from a ricochet depend on the rank of trickshot
+Trickshot is a passive ability, you shoot your bolts at a shallow angle with a crossbow to attempt a trickshot.
+This will cause the arrow to ricochet off block and potentially hit a target.
+The number of potential bounces from a ricochet depends on the rank of trickshot.